-When it comes to the Highway Code it’s important to keep on top of any changes.
+When it comes to the Highway Code and new driving laws it’s important to keep on top of any changes.
 So, we’ve put together a list of the key changes for 2022...

 - Which Highway Code rules are changing?